Cryptocurrencies and micropayments geek. Head of Product @ Mysterium Network

 Tor: The main goal of Tor is privacy and anonymity.
-It’s a browser that anonymizes your web browsing by sending your traffic through various nodes, which can be hosted by anyone.
-Your traffic cannot be traced as each node encrypts traffic and hides the source IP.
+It’s a browser that anonymizes your web browsing by sending your traffic through various nodes in the Tor network, which can be hosted by anyone.
+Traffic cannot be traced as each node encrypts it and hides the source IP.

-VPN: Not a network, but more a global centralised VPN service that uses dedicated data center servers around the world in hundreds of different locations.
-Such VPN companies provide, centralized VPNs also allow P2P traffic on certain servers and can additionally provide Dedicated IP address, Double VPN, Onion Over VPN and connection to the Tor anonymity network.
+VPN: Not a network, but more a global, centralised service that uses dedicated data center servers around the world in hundreds of different locations.
+Centralized VPNs also allow P2P traffic on certain servers and can additionally provide Dedicated IP address, Double VPN, Onion Over VPN and connection to the Tor anonymity network.

 dVPN: P2P network allows nodes to set their own price based on supply and demand.
 This unique micropayments system utilises cryptocurrency payments, so nodes can sell their bandwidth in small intervals, ensuring security and convenience.

-VPN: Nodes are not incentivized in centralized VPNs as these businesses own the infrastructure and charge end users for the service.
+VPN: No rewards or incentive – centralized VPNs are businesses who own the infrastructure and charge customers for the service.

 dVPN: Anyone can run a node using their laptop, or even mini computers such as a Raspberry Pi.
-(In theory, even mobile devices can be supported to run a node).
-Node runners can link a node to a crypto wallet address via an easy to use dashboard, and track earnings.
+(In theory, even mobile devices can run one).
+Node runners can link their crypto wallet address via an easy to use dashboard, and track earnings.